Bit-Raven-GmbH/postgres-jdk-docker-image/README.md

 # Postgres JDK image

-A simple docker image that contains postgres and a JDK - mainly for usage in CI/CD pipelines.
+A simple docker image that contains postgres and a JDK.

-This image is useful if you need to run a database in a CI/CD pipeline.
+This image is useful if you need to run a database for your Java project in a CI/CD pipeline without hosting the database in a separate container.

 ## Gitlab